MolSSI/mmelemental/docs/src/models.rst

             }
         )

-This model can be used as an input to `ForceField` for an extended description of chemical bonds.
+This model can be used as an input to `ForceField` for an extended description of 3-angle terms in the force field.

 .. code-block:: python

     >>> ff = mmelemental.models.ForceField(
             **{
+                "name": "water_ff",
                 "symbols": ["H", "H", "O"],
                 "charges": [-0.834, 0.417, 0.417],
                 "masses": [16.0, 1.008, 1.008],